y2s82/goblin_camp/Goblin Camp/Readme.txt

 http://bitbucket.org/genericcontainer/goblin-camp
 Code contributions are welcome!

+-- Version 0.2 --

+Version 0.2 comes with a pretty major change to stockpiles.
+They are now called piles, and instead of having any categories that are (dis)allowed everything gets stored in them.
+Moving through them is slow, so it's a good idea to make more than one of them.
+Containers will get moved from pile to pile depending on where they are needed the most, so all you need to do is create the containers and they'll be automatically used.

+Also introduced in this version is diseases, which will act as a natural limit to the size of your settlement unless you do something to counteract the diseases.

+*Piles
+*Diseases
+*Migratory animals
+*The spawning pool now expands and spreads corruption in a smooth way instead of just erupting with corruption *Cowardly creatures may panic if they come in contact with another panicking creature *Death messages
+*Constructions under the mouse cursor strobe to make it easier to figure out where everything is *Portable mode.
+Just create a file called 'goblin-camp.portable' in the directory where you have Goblin Camp in and it'll store everything it needs in that directory instead of using your operating system's defaults.
+*Skeletons no longer bleed

 -- Version 0.15 --

 v0.15 has a slew of new features, among them seasonal changes (ice!), battlements, new invader ai,